IlliterateB/IlliterateB/README.md

 - 👋 Hi, I’m @IlliterateB
-- 👀 I’m interested in learning coding as a prospect for a career field when I grow up.
-- 🌱 I’m currently learning JavaScript as my beginner language.
+- 🌱 I’m currently learning Computer Science with a Machine Learning emphasis at Boise State University
-- 💞️ I’m looking to collaborate on any beginner friendly projects as I want to use what I have learnt so far.
+- 💞️ I wish to collaborate on beginner-friendly projects as I want to practice with what I have learned in Java, JS, and Python

 <!---